Alberta Highway 13

-Alberta Provincial Highway No. 13, commonly referred to as Highway 13, is an east–west highway through central Alberta.
+Highway 13 is an east–west highway through central Alberta.
 It runs from Alder Flats, 7 km west of Highway 22, to the Alberta-Saskatchewan border, where it becomes Saskatchewan Highway 14.
 Highway 13 is about 366 km long.
-East of the City of Wetaskiwin, it generally parallels a Canadian Pacific rail line.
+East of the City of Wetaskiwin, it generally parallels the Canadian Pacific Kansas City Prairie North Line.

 Route description

 From the west, Highway 13 begins at Alder Flats before intersecting Highway 22.
 It continues east, passing south of Buck Lake and Winfield before crossing Highway 20.
 The highway then passes south of Battle Lake, the headwaters of the Battle River, and then south of Pigeon Lake, passing through the hamlets of Westerose and Falun prior to intersecting Highway 2 (Queen Elizabeth II Highway), approximately 51 km south of Edmonton.

 East of Highway 2, Highway 13 enters Wetaskiwin as 40 Avenue and turns north along Highway 2A (56 Street).
 At the north side of Wetaskiwin, it turns east and passes north of Gwynne through Bittern Lake.
 After crossing Highway 21, it enters Camrose as 48 Avenue.

 East of Camrose, Highway 13 travels generally southeast, passing by Ohaton, Bawlf, Daysland and Strome prior to an intersection with Highway 36 (Veterans Memorial Highway) in Killam.
 The highway continues southeast passing by Sedgewick, Lougheed, Hardisty, Amisk and Hughenden, crossing Highway 41 north of Czar.
 The road travels by Metiskow, through Provost, and by Hayter.
 Upon entering Saskatchewan, Highway 13 continues as Saskatchewan Highway 14 to Saskatoon.